refugee-pt/refugees-stories/README.md

-# Backend

 Refugee-Stories backend database has two tables.
 The username Table has a Username column and a Password column.
 The story table has a Name, Age, Location, Approved, and image column.

   To register a new user you would use server.post("/api/register").
 The function is called register and its in the routes.js